 Thinking About Reviews

-I consider myself something of a natural reviewer.
-I like to do things like read books, watch movies, listen to music, eat at various restaurants, and so forth; and then try and some up the experience.
+I have, in general, enjoyed reviewing things online.
 Pound for pound, a good chunk of this website is in review of something.
 Even things which are "serious looks" at things are often just a way for me to review some policy, some lawsuit, or some philosophy.
-Most of the reviews are kind of short, maybe too short, or are sort of fluttery.
+Most of the reviews are kind of short, some are fluttery, and some are oddly written rants.
 This is one thing I want to keep working on while this website continues to grow.

-As I was cleaning up (read: deleting) "Dickens of a Blog", I came across a write up about Laura Miller's negative review of Chuck Palahniuk's Diary and the negative response she received in return.
-Most people who chimed in their dime came back with something between "Fuck you!" and "While Chuck is a nice guy, some of his fans are weird."
+As I was cleaning up (read: deleting) "Dickens of a Blog (version 1)", I came across a write up about Laura Miller's negative review of Chuck Palahniuk's Diary and the negative response she received in return.
+Comments ranged from, "Fuck you!," to, "While Chuck is a nice guy, some of his fans are weird."
 We have reviews of reviews.
 Glorious.
-I don't mean that, by the way, sarcastically, it is something that we do need and something that we can benefit from.
+I don't mean that sarcastically.
+It is something that we do need and something that we can benefit from.
 While looking up reviews, recently, of various John Ringo books I found one with glaring spelling errors, massive logic faults, and something that can only be described as a deep-seated pout because John Ringo did not make a magical book that changed it's content to precisely fit the reviewer's wishes.

-A person whose life it is to review games for a living (assuming the rant was paid for) takes offense at reviewers being reviewed?
-Now, a videogame to text review is one thing, but let's go back to the Laura Miller bit I started this with.
-Miller writes a lot of reviews, and most of them seem to be good.
-In the deleted post that got me to thinking about this, I did state that she sounded more like a jaded lover than a fair reviewer and she did.
+Miller writes a lot of reviews, and they seem pretty good by my glance.
+In this particular one, it felt off.
 She spent paragraph after paragraph talking about 1) how repetitive Chuck was and 2) how wrong about facts Chuck was.
-Attacking a fictional writer for writing about something that is not the real world, especially when his stuff often has a slight speculative fiction feel is just pointless.
+Attacking a fictional writer for writing about something that is not the real world, especially when his stuff often has a slight speculative fiction vibe, is just pointless.
 Doing this over and over again, in a review in which the word "repetitive" is of a pejorative character, seems like playing bad pool.

-Reviews have to have a sense of standard, have got to be treated more like a writing style in their own regard.
-I have decided to try and hold myself up to some standards, a self-review of sorts.
+All this is to say, I have decided to try and hold myself up to some standards, a self-review of sorts.
 I may not always get it right, but thinking about all of this has led me to a few basic ideas.
 There is no good way for me to back and change all the existing items over, but this something for me to keep in mind for the future.

 First, a review is a thing of a moment.
 Define the moment within the review.
 Tea that tastes bad in one sitting may be excellent the next.
 This applies to everything.
 Fill in the gaps.
 What books have I read by the author?
 What sort of mood was I in?
 How many cups did I drink?